yracine/device-type.myautomatic/README.md

 c) Hit the "From Code" tab on the left corner

 d) Copy and paste the code from myautomatic.devicetype from the source file

+The code is sent to you via your paypal email address.

 e) Hit the create button at the bottom

 f) Hit the "publish/for me" button at the top right corner (in the code window)